ningrui-li/nonlinear_acoustic/comparisons/focus30mm/README.md

 ### Maximum Intensity
 The maximum intensity for the Field II sim occurred at 0.00 cm in elevation position, 0.00 cm in lateral position, and 3.20 cm in depth position.

-The maximum intensity for the linear KZK sim occured at -0.14 cm in elevation position, 0.00 cm in lateral position, and 2.30 cm in depth position.
+The maximum intensity for the linear KZK sim w/ expt. pressure inputs occured at -0.14 cm in elevation position, 0.00 cm in lateral position, and 2.30 cm in depth position.
+The same maximum intensity location was observed for the KZK sim run with the Field II synthesized pressure inputs.

 ### Center Trace Plot
-The center trace plot for the two sims can be seen below.
+The center trace plot for the three sims can be seen below.

 ![Center Trace Plot, Linear KZK and Field II Sims, 30 mm Focus](https://raw.githubusercontent.com/Ningrui-Li/nonlinear_acoustic/master/comparisons/focus30mm/field_kzk_centertrace_c52_30mm.png)